kontent-ai/delivery-sdk-net/docs/customization-and-extensibility/customization-techniques.md

         public string DisplayTimezone { get; }
     }
 ```
-If you need a DateTime element to be converted into structured model, just define `IDateTimeContent` as type of DateTime item in strongly-typed model
+If you need a DateTime element to be converted into structured model, just define `IDateTimeContent` as type of DateTime item in strongly-typed model:
 ```csharp
     public partial class Article : IArticle
     {